Jacobjeevan/Reddit-Upvote-Predictor/README.md

 ## Current Work:

-Further feature extraction and analysis for potential improvements in results.
-Other ideas further feature extraction, such as adding user data (such as post karma score, comment karma score, past activity, account longevity) as features to predict comment score.
+Further feature extraction and analysis for potential improvements.

-Alternatively, also working on predicting if a comment receives reddit currency (gold, silver etc).
-This can either be done as a binary classification (any currency or not) or multilabeled (Gold, silver, bronze, none).

-Two different approaches are being worked on - one that only takes numerical features such user activity, karma score, longetivity into account, while the other adds in commment text as well.
+I am currently working on another, related project - a multiclass classification problem to predict the class of gilded comments (gold, silver, iron and none).

 # Running: